ylvao/HEL-8048/README.md

 `LICENCE` Includes the terms and conditions of the GNU General Public Licence

+`decicions.pdf` PDF report that justifies the use of figure styles, reporting, and analysis.

 ## Run Locally

 The project can be installed via git to be ran locally using the following the instructions bellow.